 What is a Process Server?

 In the past, police officers and sheriffs delivered all legal documents to both parties in a case.
 This task soon interfered with their primary job of fighting crime.
 There needed to be a new way to “serve” people and notify them of any pending legal issues that involved them.
+This shift led to the rise of private process servers specializing in legal document delivery.

-Law enforcement officers can still deliver legal documents like restraining orders and documents for people with a fee waiver but understand, serving papers is not their primary function and they generally treat it as such..
+Law enforcement officers can serve legal documents, such as restraining orders and fee waiver papers, but this is not their primary function and is typically treated as a secondary task.
 Today’s process serving system, however, now allows law enforcement to do their first job – enforce the law.
-Process servers now routinely use best practices for delivering these and other court documents in a timely fashion.

 Types of Service of Process